rembound/Arena-Helper/README.md

 ## How To Use

 When you start a new arena run, open up the Arena Helper window from the plugins menu.
 Arena Helper will try to detect the arena window and the heroes that can be chosen.
-Keep in mind that the plugin uses visual information.
-The plugin window can't overlap the heroes or cards that are in the center of the screen.
-Make your selection slowly and with a single click to allow the plugin to detect the cards.
-Hovering over the cards while the plugin is still detecting them, will interfere with the detection process.

 The plugin has detected the heroes.
 Select a hero.